Introduction

 How long does it take for self-leveling concrete to cure completely?

-Typically, it takes about 24 to 48 hours for self-leveling concrete to set, but full curing can take up to 28 days depending on environmental conditions.
+Self-leveling concrete usually sets in about 24 to 48 hours, but it can take up to 28 days to fully cure, depending on the surrounding conditions.

 What tools do I need for applying self-leveling concrete?

-You will need a mixing paddle, a bucket for mixing, a trowel or squeegee for spreading, and a gauge rake to ensure an even application.
+Gather a mixing paddle, a bucket for mixing, a trowel or squeegee for spreading, and a gauge rake to help achieve an even finish.

 Can I add color or texture to self-leveling concrete?